 (d) that the class rules continue to support the objectives of the class and provide a reasonable framework for the technical control of the class.

-10.13.2 If a Class fails to meet the above criteria, on the recommendation of the Equipment Committee, the Class shall be reviewed by Council, and its status as a World Sailing Class may be withdrawn.
+10.13.2 If a Class fails to meet the above criteria, on the recommendation of the Equipment Committee, the Class shall be reviewed by the Board, and the Board may recommend to the General Assembly that its status as a World Sailing Class Association be withdrawn.

-10.13.3 If a Class is to have its status reviewed by Council, the class/owners association shall be notified and entitled to representation at the Council meeting.
+10.13.3 If a Class is to have its status reviewed by the General Assembly, the class/owners association shall be notified and entitled to representation at the General Assembly meeting.

 Existing Agreements